Motivic configurations on the line: Terminology and notation

 by Proposition~\ref{prop:presentation of GW} (i), we have $(\beta,d)=\langle c\rangle^u-\langle 1/c\rangle^u+\sum_{i=1}^n\langle a_i\rangle^u-\sum_{j=1}^m\langle b_j\rangle^u$.
 That is, $\GW^u(k)$ is generated by elements of the form $\langle a\rangle^u$.

 There are no relations on $\GW^u(k)$ imposed by the unstable factor $k^\times$, so we only need the additive relations on the stable factor given in Proposition~\ref{prop:presentation of GW}.
 Relation (i') is precisely Proposition~\ref{prop:presentation of GW} (i) when restricted to elements of the form $\langle a\rangle^u$.
 For relation (ii'), we have $\langle 1/(a+b)\rangle=\langle a+b\rangle$ in $\GW(k)$.
-It remains to check that the unstable factors agree, which is merely the computation $ab=\frac{1}{a+b}\cdot ab(a+b)$. \end{proof}
+To verify that the unstable factors agree, we simply compute $ab=\frac{1}{a+b}\cdot ab(a+b)$.